Daniel Smith (rugby league): Castleford Tigers

 In May 2023, it was announced that Smith would depart Castleford with immediate effect after his loan move to Featherstone Rovers was made permanent.
 During his time with the Tigers, he made a total 75 appearances and scored 5 tries.

 Halifax Panthers (dual registration)

-In February 2023, Smith played one game for Halifax Panthers on dual registration from Castleford.
+In February 2023, Dan Smith played one game for Halifax Panthers on dual registration from Castleford.

 Featherstone Rovers (loan)

 Smith returned to Featherstone on a two-week loan from Castleford in May 2023, marking his third spell with the Rovers.
 He featured at in wins over Sheffield and Widnes.

 Featherstone Rovers

 Following an initial loan period, Smith joined Featherstone Rovers on a permanent deal in May 2023.
 Head coach Sean Long said, "He's skilful, smart and a hard worker.
 He's a perfect fit for our brand of rugby."

 Bradford Bulls

 On 31 October 2023 it was reported that he would join Bradford for the 2024 season on a two-year deal.

 On 26 Nov 2024 it was reported that he had left Bradford Bulls by mutual consent due to external work commitments.